Donadams50/blusaltTest/README.md

 ```

-### Build all services docker's container (Rabbitmq , Customer, Billing and Billing-worker)
+### Build the docker containers for services (Rabbitmq , Customer, Billing and Billing-worker)

 ```
    cd to the root folder /Blusalt